timothyaveni/cs160-autograder-base/autograder/playwright/README.md

 npx serve -p 6160 /path/to/your/code
 ```

 You can use any static server for this purpose (e.g. `python3 -m http.server`), as long as it's serving on port `6160`.
+Note that depending on your server configuration, this may expose your served directory to others on your network (including on eduroam).

 Finally, in a new terminal opened to this directory (containing this README), run the tests: